-In order to understand DFU Mode better, it probably is important to understand how Recovery mode differs from it.
+In order to understand DFU Mode better, it probably is important to understand how it defers from Recovery mode.

-DFU and recovery modes are two different boot states in iDevices and they all precede loading/booting of the iPod or the iPhone.
+Both modes are pre different boot states in Apple mobile devices and they precede loading/booting of the iPod or the iPhone.

-DFU mode is present in the iPod or iPhone when it has been turned off, but can still communicate with iTunes.
+DFU mode is present in the iPod or iPhone which has been turned off but is still communicating with iTunes.
 This is also the state when the ROM iBoot and operating system in the iDevice have not yet loaded.

 Recovery mode, on the other hand, is the state in the iPhone when software like ROM, has loaded.

-An example of IPhone in recovery mode is when it goes through a continuous restart loop, or when it shows the iTunes logo just before it loads the Home screen.
+An example is when the iPhone goes through a restart loop, or when it shows the iTunes logo just before it loads the Home screen.